wp-plugins/wp-password-policy-manager/readme.txt

 = Other Noteworthy Features and Options =
 * Built-in policies do not allow for a password to be the same as WordPress user

+= WP Password Policy Manager in Your Language =
+We need help translating the plugin.
+If you're good at translating, please drop us an email on [plugins@wpwhitesecurity.com](mailto:plugins@wpwhitesecurity.com).

 = Plugin Newsletter =
 To keep yourself updated with what is new and updated in our WordPress security plugins please subscribe to the [WP White Security Plugins Newsletter](http://eepurl.com/Jn9sP).